Susan McCann

 Susan McCann (born 26 February 1949) is an Irish-born country and Irish singer.
-She had a 1977 hit "Big Tom is Still the King" which become a Number 1 in the Irish pop charts.
-Today, Mccann is affectionately known as 'Irelands First Lady Of Country Music'.
+She had a 1977 hit "Big Tom Is Still the King", which became a Number 1 in the Irish pop charts.
+Today, McCann is affectionately known as "Irelands First Lady of Country Music".

 About

 McCann has had enduring international popularity; she has recorded more than 650 songs across her career and toured around the world and performed at numerous prestigious venues including Carnegie Hall and Dollywood.
-McCann has had recording deals in South Africa and toured Russia, has been recording of over 40 years, and has sung for former US President George H. W. Bush and his son George W. Bush.
-Her 1977 hit "Big Tom is Still the King" become a number 1 hit on the Irish pop charts.
+McCann has had recording deals in South Africa and toured Russia, has been recording for over 40 years, and has sung for former US President George H. W. Bush and his son, also a former US President, George W. Bush.
+Her 1977 hit "Big Tom Is Still the King" became a number 1 hit on the Irish pop charts.
 She made her first appearance at the Grand Ole Opry in 1979, and won the European Star Award in 1980.
-She continue to release new albums, including "Through the Years," a compilation triple disc album in 2015.
+She continues to release new albums, including "Through the Years", a compilation triple disc album in 2015.
 Susan sang in Aberdeen, Scotland for Cannon’s country music radio station.
 She cut the ribbon on the grand opening of the first country music store in Aberdeen, Scotland for Cannon’s country music.
 The concert at the Skean Dhu Hotel was a sell-out, with standing room only.